 When axle loading exceeds specifications there is a risk of wheel nuts loosening due to stresses on wheels, nuts and bolts beyond design limits.
 There is a margin of safety if only to cater for shock loading to be expected as wheels traverse road surface imperfections but using up this margin by over-loading enhances the probability of loosening of wheel nuts.

-This can happen on any CF model but CF280 models with 5-stud hubs and large bodies (campers, ambulances) a particularly affected.
+This can happen on any CF model but CF280 models with 5-stud hubs and large bodies (campers, ambulances) are particularly affected.
 Indeed, some ambulances based on the CF280 chassis were fitted with 6-stud hubs for spigot mount wheels to avoid this problem.

 Tyre pressures given in Owner's Manuals and elsewhere are for vehicles in a fully laden condition.
 If the vehicle is to be operated in a partly laden condition then tyre pressures should be adjusted in accordance with the tyre manufacturer's pressure chart.